Webflow vs Bubble: An Expert Compares the Two No Code Tools (2024)

 I decided to analyze the menus to the left that both Webflow Designer and Bubble offer to show you how the two solutions differ in terms of user interface and give you an idea of what you can expect when using them.

-• Components — Create and reuse design elements across multiple pages for consistency.
+- Components — Create and reuse elements across multiple pages for consistency.

-• Settings — Configure project settings, including SEO, custom code, and domains.
+- Settings — Configure settings, including SEO, custom code, and domains.

 My first impression of the Bubble interface is that I was slightly confused, as I needed some time to adjust to it.
 The design part came more naturally, but it’s crucial to adopt the developer mindset right away to get comfortable with this tool.

-I was surprised at the number of design options the tool offered for a development tool.
-There were also options for responsive design, which was a pretty nice touch.
+I was surprised at the number of options the tool offered for a development tool.
+There were also features related to responsive design, which was a pretty nice touch.

 The main options in the left menu I’ve analyzed are as follows:

-• Design — The Design section in Bubble allows you to design the user interface of your web application visually.
-You can create and arrange elements like text, buttons, forms, and more, defining how your app looks and feels.
+- Design — The Design section in Bubble allows you to design the user interface of your web application visually.
+You can create and arrange elements like text, buttons, forms, and more, defining how your project looks and feels.
 This is where you build the front end or user interface of your web application.

-• Settings — The Settings section is where you configure various aspects of your Bubble project.
-This includes project settings like privacy rules, domain settings, API keys, and other global settings that affect how your app operates.
+- Settings — The Settings section is where you configure various aspects of your Bubble project.
+This includes settings like privacy rules, domain settings, API keys, and other global settings that affect how your app operates.

 Bubble.io vs Webflow Pricing Plans

 Webflow and Bubble both feature free plans.
-Even though they come with various limits and restrictions, they are still enough to get you started and help you learn using these tools.
+Even though they come with various limits and restrictions, they are still enough to get you started and assist you with using these tools.
 Let’s discuss them briefly.

 Webflow Pricing